Myo-inositol & d-chiro-inositol: side effects and benefits explained

 Your body actually converts a little bit of myo-inositol into D-chiro-inositol.
 So myo-inositol and D-chiro-inositol are nearly identical on a molecular level.
 But they have totally different roles when it comes to insulin.
 Myo-inositol helps the body’s use of glucose (via glucose transporters and glucose activation) while D-chiro-inositol is involved in glycogen synthesis and storage.

-Start your journey with Inofolic Alpha, today
+Start your journey with Inofolic AlphaPlus, today

 What are the benefits of taking myo-inositol and d-chiro-inositol?